Devank23/CO-Project-Assignment/CSE112-22-Assignment-SimpleAssemblerSimulator-main/README.md

 # CSE112-22 Assignment: Simple Assembler Simulator

-This repository contains the framework for a simple Assembler and Simulator for Please **download the entire folder** and refrain from modifying the provided structure.
+This repository contains the framework for a simple Assembler and Simulator for a specified 16-bit ISA Please **download the entire folder** and refrain from modifying the provided structure.
 Simply **add your files** in the appropriate directories and adjust the run files as necessary.